anyscale/architectures/README.md

 ## emb-parallel

 This directory has example code for executing parallel tasks with Ray using prophet.
+It also contains a complete example for running Prophet with cloud data on Anyscale.

 To run in Anyscale,

-* Download the sample data

-`pushd emb-parallel; sh download-data.sh; popd`

-* Run the anyscale prophet script

 `python emb-parallel/anysacle_prophet.py`

+Note, this script runs on a Anyscale AWS, EC2-base cluster; for the fully managed system, you'll need to setup AWS bucket access.

 ## integrations